i3-training/DevSecOps-Training/Sonarqube/SonarQube-Server-Installation.md

 ## Add Sonar User and Privileges

-Create a user named sonarqube and make it the owner of the /opt/sonarqube directory.
+Create a user named sonarqube and make it the owner of the /opt/sonarqube directory:

 ```bash
  sudo useradd sonar